 - Individual Retirement Account (IRA): This is the simplest type of retirement plan, especially when you’re a new business.
-Using an IRA, you can make tax-deductible contributions up to $6,000 per year, or $7,000 if you’re 50 or older.
+Using an IRA, you can make tax-deductible contributions up to $6,000, or $7,000 if you’re 50 or older for tax year 2020.
 Usually you can make contributions for the previous year up until the April tax deadline for that tax year and make an impact on your taxes.
-The IRS has extended the deadline to make 2019 IRA contributions to July 15, 2020 as part of Coronavirus (COVID-19) relief.

 - SEP IRA: This is a much more generous plan, that might be a better idea down the road when your income is higher.
-It enables you to contribute 25% of your net business income, up to a maximum of $56,000 for 2019 ($57,000 for 2020).
+It enables you to contribute 25% of your net business income, up to a maximum of $57,000 for 2020.

 Get Health Insurance